 Treating undescended testicle when your son is still a baby may lower the risk of complications later in life, such as infertility and testicular cancer.

-If you notice any changes in your son's genitals or are concerned about his development, talk to your doctor.
+If you notice any changes in your son's genitals or are concerned about his development, talk to your son's doctor.

 The exact cause of an undescended testicle isn't known.
-A combination of genetics, maternal health and other environmental factors may disrupt the hormones, physical changes and nerve activity that influence the development of the testicles.
+A combination of genetics, maternal health and other environmental factors might disrupt the hormones, physical changes and nerve activity that influence the development of the testicles.

 In order for testicles to develop and function normally, they need to be slightly cooler than normal body temperature.
 The scrotum provides this cooler environment.
 Until a boy is 3 or 4 years old, the testicles continue to undergo changes that affect how well they function later.